EkaterinaPogodaeva/Programmin-1-Portfolio/README.md

 Calculator:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/calc.png "Logo Title Text 1")
+This aplication is a Calculator, that can do basic calculator functions like division and multiplication,also having additional functions like x^2.
 Temperature-converter:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/temp.png "Logo Title Text 1")
+Temperature-converter application converts Celcium degrees, to the Fahrenhiet.
 Planet Game:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/planet.png "Logo Title Text 1")
+Planet Game, is a game application, where the goal is to destroy falling planets and rocks.
 Screen Saver:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/screensave.png "Logo Title Text 1")
+This applications is a Screen Saver, that can be apploaded to every computer.
 Cars:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/cars.png "Logo Title Text 1")
+Cars application is the similar to the Screen Saver that can be uploaded to every computer.